Striatum: Parkinson's disease and other movement disorders

 Parkinson's disease results in loss of dopaminergic innervation to the dorsal striatum (and other basal ganglia) and a cascade of consequences.
 Atrophy of the striatum is also involved in Huntington's disease, and movement disorders such as chorea, choreoathetosis, and dyskinesias.
 These have also been described as circuit disorders of the basal ganglia.

 Addiction

-Addiction, a disorder of the brain's reward system, arises through the overexpression of DeltaFosB (ΔFosB), a transcription factor, in the D1-type medium spiny neurons of the ventral striatum. ΔFosB is an inducible gene which is increasingly expressed in the nucleus accumbens as a result of repeatedly overdosing on an addictive drug or overexposure to other addictive stimuli.
+Addiction, a disorder of the brain's reward system, arises through the overexpression of DeltaFosB (ΔFosB), a transcription factor, in the D1-type medium spiny neurons of the ventral striatum. ΔFosB is an inducible gene which is increasingly expressed in the nucleus accumbens as a result of repeatedly using an addictive drug or overexposure to other addictive stimuli.

+Schizophrenia spectrum disorders

+The mesolimbic hypothesis of schizophrenia has long emphasized the role of hyperdopaminergia in the mesolimbic pathway, which extends from the ventral tegmental area to the ventral striatum.
+Abnormally elevated dopaminergic transmission in this pathway has been associated with the emergence of positive symptoms, such as hallucinations and delusions.
+Most antipsychotic treatments exert their effects by reducing dopamine binding to receptors in this region.
+More recent evidence, however, suggests that the pathway from the substantia nigra to the dorsal striatum may also play a significant role in the pathophysiology of schizophrenia.
+This has led to the development of the mesostriatal hypothesis, which expands the focus beyond the ventral striatum to include dopaminergic dysfunction in the dorsal components of the striatum and could help accounting for the negative and cognitive symptoms.

 Bipolar disorder

 An association has been observed between striatal expression of variants of the PDE10A gene and some bipolar I disorder patients.
 Variants of other genes, DISC1 and GNAS, have been associated with bipolar II disorder.